realworldocaml/book/book/platform/README.md

 # The OCaml Platform

 So far in the book, we've gone through a number of techniques you can use to build real OCaml programs.
-We'll now wrap up this part by examining the tools you can use for editing, compiling, testing, documenting and publishing your own projects.
+We'll now wrap up this part by examining the tools you can use for editing, compiling, testing, documenting, and publishing your own projects.

 The OCaml community has adopted a platform of modern tools to specify your project metadata and interface it with IDEs such as Visual Studio Code, to generate API documentation, and also to adopt modern software engineering practises such as continuous integration (CI) and testing.

 ## A Hello World OCaml Project

 Let's start by creating a sample OCaml project and navigating around it.  opam provides a project generator known as `spin` that can be used to create various types of projects.

 ```sh dir=examples/correct/opam-spin-ls,skip
 $ opam spin ls